 When financial aid or the amount to be paid by the agency is less than the amount due, you must pay the difference owed.
 If the agency fails to formally authorize the university to pay tuition fees, you are responsible to pay by the due date.

 Federal regulations prevent the university from deducting parking permit charges from financial aid.
 Financial aid recipients must pay for parking permits separately.

-v.1 Monday, May 16, 2016 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE

 Payment Deadlines - Registration